codatio/codat-docs/docs/expenses/config-and-categorize.md

 ### Tax rates

 [Tax rates](/sync-for-expenses-api#/schemas/TaxRateMappingInfo) enable your SMB customers to accurately track taxes against purchases and, depending on the locale, allow them to recoup the tax.
-Assigning a tax rate to a transaction is mandatory, unless the transaction is a `transferIn` or `transferOut` (see [Transaction types](/expenses/sync-process/expense-transactions#transaction-types).
+Assigning a tax rate to a transaction is mandatory, unless the transaction is a `transferIn` or `transferOut`.

 Accounting systems typically store a set of taxes and associated rates within the accounting package.
 This means users don't have to look up or remember the rate for each type of tax.
 For example, applying the tax "UK sales VAT" to the line items of an invoice in an accounting platform will add the correct tax rate of 20%.